wgh136/PicaComic/lib/views/widgets/scrollable_list/readme.md

 ## what changes I make

-Firstly, I use ScrollablePositionedList in [ZoomWidget](https://pub.flutter-io.cn/packages/zoom_widget).
+Firstly, I use ScrollablePositionedList in InteractiveViewer.
 As expected, the zoom_widget can not receive gesture signals.

 Then I remove some code for detecting gestures.
 It works, but not good.